bfennimore/myjournal/README.md

 # myjournal
-A cute little LAMP app for keeping notes
+A cute little LAMP app for keeping notes.
+There is no AAA or SSL.
+And it's only suitable for local personal hypervisor network usage.
+And where you'd like to conserve a few sheets of paper.

 Requires a database with a single one-dimensional table.